AygunVarol/Project-16/README.md

    npm start
    ```

-### Please recall in order to backend take user query, ports have to be updated in the App.js file.
+### Please recall in order to allow backend to take user's query, ports have to be updated in the App.js file.

 ```
   const endpoints = {